rust-embedded/embedonomicon/src/main.md

 the symbols we created in the linker script from the Rust code.
 The *addresses*[^1] of these symbols are the boundaries of the `.bss` and `.data` sections.

-[^1]: The fact that the addresses of the linker script symbols must be used here can be confusing and unintuitive.
-An elaborate explanation for this oddity can be found [here](https://stackoverflow.com/a/40392131).

 The updated reset handler is shown below:

 ``` rust